 The Repurchase Right

 It is common for property titles related to logistics properties in Belgium to contain special conditions.
-This is due to the fact that most of the industrial grounds on which logistics buildings are currently located were initially purchased from public authorities and/or most of the logistics buildings have been built by means of subsidies.
+This is due to the fact that most of the industrial ground on which logistics buildings are currently located was initially purchased from public authorities and/or most of the logistics buildings have been built by means of subsidies.

 The law on economic expansion – which has now become a regional competence – clearly defines the conditions under which private investors can acquire, develop, operate and sell these industrial grounds.
 Each deed pertaining to the sale of these industrial grounds must provide the economic activity to be carried out as well as the other conditions of use.

 The clear goal of this legislation (and the related special conditions that are included in property titles) is to ensure that an economic activity is effectively deployed on the site.
 Consequently, all deeds of sale related to these industrial grounds contain the obligation for the purchaser to carry out a certain economic activity.
-The deeds usually also include the obligation for the purchaser to construct certain industrial buildings and to request the prior written approval of the public authority if the purchaser intends “to alienate” the ground (and, as the case may be, the buildings constructed thereon), whereby the term “to alienate” is often broadly defined (eg, sale, lease, granting a personal right/right in rem, contribution in kind, etc).
+The deeds usually also include an obligation for the purchaser to construct certain industrial buildings and to request the prior written approval of the public authority if they intend “to alienate” the ground (and, as the case may be, the buildings constructed thereon), whereby the term “to alienate” is often broadly defined (sale, lease, granting a personal right/right in rem, contribution in kind, etc).
 In certain cases, a minimum level of employment is also required.